 Famous for cheese, ancient skeletal remains and rock climbing, Cheddar Gorge in Somerset is also unique for a lesser-known reason, as the home to one of England’s only flocks of feral sheep.
 Harry Shepherd went to uncover their mystery…

-Above the caves where Britain’s oldest complete skeleton was discovered, a crowd of his ancestors gather on a misty autumn morning.
+Above the caves where Britain’s oldest complete skeleton was discovered, a crowd of his descendants gather on a misty autumn morning.
 Though what they’re doing there is a far cry from the of daily routine of the 10,000-year-old Cheddar Man.